mortymith/Fstudents-/Inventory Management System (v0.1).md

 - As a Viewer, I want to be prevented from making any changes to the data so that I cannot accidentally or intentionally alter inventory records.

-- As a System Integrator, I want the IMS to automatically receive sales data from the POS system so that inventory counts are always accurate and reflect real-time sales.

 - As a User, I want the system to provide clear and actionable error messages so that I can understand and resolve issues without technical assistance.

 - As a User concerned with security, I want my session to automatically timeout after a period of inactivity so that my account is protected from unauthorized access.